 On farms with insufficient udder health, the use of dry cow antibiotics still belongs to the recommended measures during the sanitation period.
 In contrast, under normal circumstances, blanket dry cow therapy cannot be recommended for Swiss dairy farms.
-We recommend selective dry cow therapy, i.e. cows with an existing udder infection or at high risk (e.g. animals with damaged teats) should be dried off with antibiotics, healthy cows at medium risk (e.g. suffering from milk leaking, still at high milk production) are dried off with an internal teat sealant or without any special preventing measure at all.
+We recommend selective dry cow therapy, i.e. cows with an existing udder infection or at high risk (e.g. animals with damaged teats) should be dried off with antibiotics, healthy cows at medium risk (e.g. suffering from milk leaking, still at high milk production) are dried off with an internal teat sealant and healthy cows at low risk can be either dried off with an internal teat sealant or without any special preventing measure at all.